Nexai-net/democrite-learning/docs/1-fondations-practice-orleans.md

 ```

 [!caution]
-> By default, Visual Studio have generated a file "Properties/launchSettings.json" <br/>
+> By default, Visual Studio generates a launchSettings.json file containing launch configurations. <br/>
-> In this file you will found launch configuration used by visual studio. <br />
-> To be able to manualy launch locally multiple instances we need to override those configuration in code to prevent using the same port for each instances<br/>
+> To manually launch multiple instances locally, we need to override these configurations in code to prevent port conflicts.<br/>
-> Resulting in binding issues.<br/>
+>
-><br/>
-> To do so we need to configure the "UseUrls" with the folling code: <br/>
+> We can achieve this by configuring the UseUrls property as follows:<br/>
 > ``` csharp
 > var apiRandomPort = Random.Shared.Next(5000, 65530); <br/>
 > builder.WebHost.UseUrls("http://localhost:" + apiRandomPort); <br/>